otimlabs/otim-embedded-wallet-demo/README.md

-# Turnkey Embedded Wallet Demo
+# Silly Bands Subscription App

-A super simple Turnkey login demo using Next.js and the Turnkey SDK.
+A simple subscription app for buying silly bands using USDC on Base Sepolia.

 ## Setup